 Ford Technician Courses, Degrees and Training Programs

 Typically part of an associate's degree program, Ford technician courses can prepare students for professional certification as automotive technicians.
-Read on for more information about classes that make up Ford technician training programs.
+Courses cover troubleshooting, electrical systems and automotive design, among other subjects.

 Ford technician courses combine classroom instruction and hands-on shop work to teach students to diagnose and treat malfunctioning Ford automotive systems.
 Ford technician courses comprise the core coursework of Ford technician associate's degree programs, which are designed to prepare students to take exams from the National Institute for Automotive Service Excellence (ASE) and the Ford Service Technician Specialty Training (STST) program.

 Coursework includes instruction in engines, steering and balance, as well as electrical and climate control systems.
 Students also have internship opportunities at Ford dealerships, where they'll work with experienced technicians.

 Here are some common concepts encountered in Ford technician training courses: